Access to Responsive Justice

-The Access to Responsive Justice Project (“Justice”) is a community-based research project that aims to document and understand how marginalized women and gender diverse survivors of experience gender-based violence (GBV) can access safe and responsive justice.
+Access to Responsive Justice (JUSTICE) is a community-based research project that aims to document and understand how women, Two-Spirit, trans and non-binary survivors of gender-based violence can access safe and responsive justice.

-Findings from this project aim to generate new evidence to inform recommendations that address gaps in Canada’s access to responsive justice among diverse communities of women and gender-diverse survivors, including Indigenous, Black and other racialized communities, LGBTQ2S+, immigrant and refugee communities and criminalized communities (sex workers, people who use drugs).
+Findings from this project aim to generate new evidence to inform recommendations that address gaps in Canada’s access to responsive justice among diverse communities of women, Two-Spirit, trans and non-binary survivors, including Indigenous, Black and other racialized communities, LGBTQ/2S, immigrant and refugee communities and criminalized communities (sex workers, people who use drugs).
 This project is particularly timely as the COVID-19 pandemic has seen increased risks of gender-based violence across communities and heightened gaps in access to responsive justice.

 - Document the lived experience and community voices of GBV survivors to understand how differing identities of sexual assault survivors experience stigma or discrimination in access to justice, including deciding to report their experience to authorities;